ChoByungY/hello-world/README.md

 ## Studying GitHub routines

-1. Make remote repository
+1. Make remote repository or clone
-2. pull for any changed file from the others
+2. pull for any changed files from the others
-3. add file and folder
+3. add files and folders
-4. edit a file and modify the file
+4. edit or modify the files
-5. staging the modified file
+5. staging and commit the modified files
-6. commit the modified file
-7. push into remote repository
+6. push into remote repository
-8. repeat 2 to 6 and 7
+7. repeat 2 to 5 and 6

 ## Running Action